FadyTalat1/hospitality-data-analysis/README.md

 - 📌 **[Trello Workflow](https://github.com/FadyTalat1/hospitality-data-analysis/blob/main/Trello3.jpg)**
 - 📊 **[Dashboard (PDF Format)](https://github.com/FadyTalat1/hospitality-data-analysis/blob/main/Hospitality-Revenue-Insights-Dashboard.pdf)**

+🚀 Tools Used
+Power BI for data visualization.
+Trello for project management.

 ⚠ **Note:** The dashboard is provided as a PDF due to technical limitations.
 However, it includes all key insights and visualizations needed to understand the analysis.

 ---